 Kerala has examples of engineering colleges that failed to impart quality education to the students, making them unfit for the job market.
 It took the Kerala Technological University to step up and take measures against such colleges.
 The crisis could have been averted, had there been a proper market mechanism to signal the academic performance of these institutions.
 Instead of fixing a uniform fee and pushing the medical education sector into a crisis, the Government should necessitate steps for a competitive market for higher education.

-*D Dhanuraj is Chairman, CPPR.
-Deepthi Mary Mathew is Research Associate, Centre for Comparative Studies, CPPR.
+*Writers Dr D Dhanuraj is the Chairman, CPPR and Deepthi Mary Mathew is a Research Associate, Centre for Comparative Studies, CPPR.

 The views expressed here are personal.